8 Easy Ways to Get Rid of Static in Clothes

 Try fabric softener

 Use fabric softener when you wash your clothes to cut down on cling.
 Once your clothes are ready to wear, add a tablespoon of fabric softener to a spray bottle of water and spritz it on trouble spots for a homemade version of Static Guard.
-Try these other fixes for common wardrobe malfunctions.

 Toss in dryer balls